rudresh051/Software-Testing-Resources/API-Testing/File1_API_Introduction_Types_StatusCode.md

 4. **Payloads** - Payloads contain data sent in the body of an API request and response, usually in formats like JSON or XML.

-There are two types of services in API
+## There are two types of services in API

 1. **Web Services** - A web service is a **method of communication** between the two electronic devices over a **network.**
 It only supports XML
 e.g Wifi, Bluetooth, Airdrop

-2. **Rest Services** - Rest stands for REPRESENTATIONAL STATE TRANSFER.
+2. **REST Services** - Rest stands for REPRESENTATIONAL STATE TRANSFER.
 It is an ARCHITECTURAL STYLE FOR DESIGNING NETWORKED APPLICATIONS.
 Style for designing network application.
 Mainly based on URI - Uniform resource Identifier